Problem

 Solutions

-Although it is possible to reduce the memory capacity below the default 2048MB, this is not advised.
+While it is possible to reduce the memory capacity per run below the 2048MB default, this is not advised as it may cause individual runs to fail.

 Outcome

-After sizing your Kubernetes nodes and Terraform Enterprise capacity settings properly runs will not get stuck.
+After correctly sizing your Kubernetes nodes and Terraform Enterprise capacity settings, new runs should execute without becoming stuck in a queued state.